 Bloody Good Reads: The Best of Irish Crime Fiction

 With Hallowe’en approaching, what better way to get into spooky spirits than by settling down with a gripping crime novel.
-Ahead of the An Post Irish Book Awards on November 25th at 7:30pm on RTE.ie/Culture, here are the six excellent Crime Fiction finalists.
+Here are the six excellent An Post Irish Book Awards Crime Fiction finalists.

 Steve Cavanagh: Fifty Fifty

 Sisters Alexandra and Sofia are both about to go on trial for the murder of their father, but one of them is lying.
 Each accuses the other of the heinous crime, and it’s up to this jury to figure out who the real killer is.